 Gerry Cambridge is a poet, essayist and print designer with a background in natural history photography.
-Founder-editor of The Dark Horse, he has held several writing fellowships, including one at Brownsbank, Hugh MacDiarmid’s former home, and two Royal Literary Fund Fellowships.
+Founder-editor of Scotland’s leading literary magazine, The Dark Horse, he has held several writing fellowships, including one at Brownsbank, Hugh MacDiarmid’s former home, and two Royal Literary Fund Fellowships.

 Since 1997 he has led writing workshops across Scotland, often combining his twin passions for poetry and the natural world.
 He occasionally plays harmonica as part of a duo with the Scottish singer-songwriter Neil Thomson.